News Archive

 Technical update: IdP proxies

 Identity provider proxies allow the hub-and-spoke federation to appear as a full mesh, at least for the purposes of IdP discovery.
 This means that service providers can make use of local discovery and see a list of individual SAFIRE identity providers rather than seeing a single entry for the whole federation.
-In turn, this eliminates the “double discovery” problem for service providers that use local discovery to select amongst a number of different federations (e.
+In turn, this eliminates the “double discovery” problem for service providers that use local discovery to select amongst a number of different federations (e.g. sites that use DiscoJuice or derivatives).
+Instead of clicking through two discovery interfaces (local to select the federation, central to select the IdP), end users can select their identity provider directly at the SP.

 Meaning of the hub's name: iziko